Current International Students and Scholars

-To remain lawfully in the United States during your studies, you must adhere to the regulations that govern F-1 students and J-1 Exchange visitors and scholars; guidelines for doing so are below.
+To remain lawfully in the United States during your studies, you must adhere to the regulations that govern F-1 students and J-1 exchange visitors and scholars; see guidelines below.
 Although we strive to provide the most up-to-date information, the Department of Homeland Security considers it your responsibility to ensure that you do not do anything that violates the terms of your status.
 The United States government will not accept ignorance of the law for any violation.

 You are required by law to register for and complete a full course of study each fall and spring semester at Bentley.
 Dropping below full-time without prior authorization by CISS is a violation of your F-1 status.
 A full-time undergraduate student must take at least 12 credits each semester.
 A full-time graduate student must take at least nine credits each semester.
 If you are in your final semester, you may be permitted to take less than a full-time course load, depending on the number of classes you have left to complete degree requirements.